2018 United States House of Representatives elections in Wisconsin: District

 Results of the 2018 United States House of Representatives elections in Wisconsin by district:

 District 1

 The 1st congressional district is located in southeastern Wisconsin, covering Kenosha County, Racine County and most of Walworth County, as well as portions of Rock County, Waukesha County and Milwaukee County.
-The district's Representative was Republican, Paul Ryan, then Speaker of the House of Representatives and Republican candidate for Vice President of the United States in the 2012 U.S. presidential election.
-The district's Partisan Voter Index is R+5, indicating a slight Republican lean.
+Incumbent Republican Paul Ryan, Speaker of the House and Republican nominee for vice president in the 2012 who had represented the district since 1999, did not run for re-election.
+He was re-elected with 65% of the vote in 2016.
+The district had a PVI of R+5.